nuslumos/nuslumos.github.io/team/yang_shan.md

 ### Working Papers
 * **Yang S.**, [Mean-Field Reinforcement Learning without Synchrony](https://arxiv.org/abs/2602.18026).
-* **Yang S.**, Liu Y. Learn to Desseminate Personalized Information to Vehicles in Stochastic Traffic Networks.
+* **Yang S.**, Liu Y. Learn to Disseminate Personalized Information to Vehicles in Stochastic Traffic Networks.

 ### ISTTT Proceeding
 * **Yang S.**, Liu Y., 2024.
 Markov Game for CV Joint Adaptive Routing in Stochastic Traffic Networks: A Scalable Learning Approach.
-The 25nd International Symposium on Transportation and Traffic Theory.
+The 25th International Symposium on Transportation and Traffic Theory.

-Remark: ISTTT is the prestigious gathering for the world’s transportation and traffic theorists, regular acceptance rate: 10%.
+Remark: ISTTT is a prestigious gathering for the world’s transportation and traffic theorists, with a regular acceptance rate of 10%.

 ### Honors
 * NUS Research Scholarship, 2022